Inland (Jars of Clay album): Critical reception

 Inland garnered universal critical acclaim by music critics.
-Andy Argyrakis of CCM Magazine told that "the group continues pushing creative and lyrical boundaries eleven albums later.
-Rather than taking the safe and easy radio route, the group turns to producer Tucker Martine [...] for a hipster friendly journey of melodic pop treasures that candidly discuss life's many emotions during uncertain times."
-At New Release Tuesday, Kevin Davis noted the album for its "beauty and transparency", and stated that the release "is 'All it was meant to be.'"
-Roger Gelwicks of Jesus Freak Hideout called the album "essential listening" that the release "demonstrates that the band's identity rests in revitalizing change", and how the band has "stayed incredibly fascinating" in their musical longevity makes this "all the more impressive."
-In addition, Gelwicks noted this album as being "Original at the core and rooted in practiced experience".
-At Indie Vision Music, Ian Zandi told that he would "put this record on par with their classic self-titled album and The Long Fall Back to Earth."
+Andy Argyrakis of CCM Magazine said that "the group continues pushing creative and lyrical boundaries eleven albums later.
+Rather than taking the safe and easy radio route, the group turns to producer Tucker Martine ... for a hipster friendly journey of melodic pop treasures that candidly discuss life's many emotions during uncertain times".

-At The Phantom Tollbooth, Bert Gangl proclaimed this to be "An absolutely brilliant artistic statement and arguably the band's most compelling offering to date, Inland has, at long last, equaled the quartet's landmark debut and taken its place as the new benchmark against which all of its successive efforts should be measured."
-Derek Walker of The Phantom Tollbooth told that "Inland doesn't quite match the spacious beauty of their début or the synth-rich intricate layers of The Long Fall Back to Earth, both of which are 5-Tock [five-star] works, but it is a melody-fuelled work, rich in lyrical imagery, that succeeds both as an introduction to the band and as a satisfying addition to their canon for long-time fans."
-Also, Scott Mertens of The Phantom Tollbooth felt that "The beauty of Inland is how the independent songs meld together to create story.
-This is the mark of a fine piece of art.
-As a whole, the message is not only intact but has a greater meaning."
+At New Release Tuesday, Kevin Davis noted the album for its "beauty and transparency" and stated that the release is "All it was meant to be".
+Roger Gelwicks of Jesus Freak Hideout called the album "essential listening" and said that the release "demonstrates that the band's identity rests in revitalizing change".
+He further stated that band has "stayed incredibly fascinating" in their musical longevity, making the album "all the more impressive".
+In addition, Gelwicks noted the album as being "original at the core and rooted in practiced experience".
+At Indie Vision Music, Ian Zandi said that he would "put this record on par with their classic self-titled album and The Long Fall Back to Earth".